 In response to the growing complexity of financial crime and the need for a more coordinated EU-wide approach, the European Commission has reinforced Anti-Money Laundering (AML) and Counter-Terrorism Financing (CTF) rules across Europe through the adoption of a comprehensive legislative package known as the EU AML Package.

-This course provides a clear and practical overview of the four key pillars of the AML Package:
+This course provides a clear and practical overview of the four key pillars of the EU AML Package:

 Whether you're new to AML or looking to deepen your expertise, this course will equip you with the knowledge to confidently navigate the evolving EU regulatory landscape.